tshepang/blog/content/The Silence of the Lambs (1991).md

 categories = ['movies']
 +++

-There\'s some sleep-inducing moments, but it\'s quite a good movie, and interesting in places, with the main villain (Anthony Hopkins) being the most interesting character, and Jodie Foster (the FNB agent the villain toys with) looking as disrtubed-looking as usual.
+There's some sleep-inducing moments, but it's quite a good movie, and interesting in places, with the main villain (Anthony Hopkins) being the most interesting character, and Jodie Foster (the FNB agent the villain toys with) looking as disrtubed-looking as usual.